ethereum-optimism/optimism-tutorial/README.md

 To run on Optimism a contract needs to be compiled with a variant Solidity compiler.
 Sometimes the latest version of Solidity supported by Optimism is not the same as the version used by the sample app in HardHat.
-When that is the case, the `npx hardhat --network optimism test` command fails with this error message:
+When that is the case, the `npx hardhat --network optimism test` command fails with an error message similar to:

 ```
 OVM Compiler Error (insert "// @unsupported: ovm" if you don't want this file to be compiled for the OVM):